rakshityadav1868/GitVault/Readme.md

 # GitVault

-Discover GitHub.
-Explore Repositories.
-Find Insights.

-A web application that allows users to search GitHub users and repositories, with powerful filtering and sorting capabilities.

----

-## Project Overview

-GitVault is a dynamic GitHub explorer that combines username and repository search in a single, intuitive interface.
-Search for any GitHub user to explore their public repositories, or search for specific repositories across GitHub.
-Filter by programming language, star count, and sort by various metrics to discover projects that match your interests.
+A simple GitHub user repository explorer with dark/light mode, sorting, and pagination.

 ## Features

-### Core Features (Milestone 3)
-- Dual Search Mode
-  - Search GitHub users by username
-  - Search repositories by name or keyword
-  - Smart detection of search type

-- Advanced Filtering
-  - Filter by programming language
-  - Filter by star count (min-max range)
-  - Filter by fork count
-  - Real-time filtering using JavaScript array methods

-- Smart Sorting
+- **Search GitHub Users** - Search for any GitHub user and view their public repositories
-  - Sort by stars (ascending or descending)
+- **Sort Repositories** - Sort repos alphabetically (A-Z or Z-A)
-  - Sort by forks count
-  - Sort by last updated date
-  - Sort by creation date

-- Favorites System
-  - Like or favorite repositories
-  - Save to browser localStorage
-  - View saved favorites separately

-- Dark Mode and Light Mode
-  - Theme toggle
-  - User preference saved in localStorage

-### Bonus Features (Milestone 4)
-- Pagination for large result sets
-- Debounced search input (avoid excessive API calls)
-- Loading spinners and error handling
-- Responsive design (mobile, tablet, desktop)
-- PWA support (optional)

----
+- **Pagination** - View 10 repositories at a time with "View More" button to load additional repos
+- **Dark/Light Mode** - Toggle between light and dark themes
+- **Simple UI** - Clean and intuitive interface

 ## Technologies Used